angcastillo1897/ExpenseTrackerApi/README.md

     Forecast next month's expenses and income
     Warning if future expenses exceed budget

-18. Dark Mode & Personalization
+18. Dark Mode & Personalization (TO DO)

     Themes and layout customizations
     Widget support for quick entry or overview